 It is also possible to have the funds provided by one relative in the Visa application and subsequent trips (using the same Visa) are funded by a different relative.
 The first relative may not even be in the U.S. anymore.

 Matter of Interpretation or Intent

 It is really up to various people on immigration forums whether they are genuinely interested in helping such genuine visitors or they would like to spread misinformation and scare them away.
 When some company sponsors an event or show, do they really file a petition somewhere?
 No. They just provide financial help.
 In other words, the sponsorship word is not strictly limited to filing a petition but is used in a wider context to help someone with something.
-If anyone still has the doubt about the meaning of the English word ‘sponsor’, they should refer to any reputed dictionary.
+If anyone still has a doubt about the meaning of the English word ‘sponsor’, they should refer to any reputed dictionary.

 Additionally, please keep in mind that U.S. consular officers are among the smartest people in the world.
 For example, they deal with over a thousand applicants every day at each consulate in India.
 They absolutely know what is going on with so many visitors visa applicants.
-Hundreds of thousands of visitors get visitors visa every year in such a manner.
+Hundreds of thousands of visitors get visitors visas every year in such a manner.